Calvin L. Stevens

 Calvin Lee Stevens (November 3, 1923 – November 26, 2014) was an American chemist.
-He was a professor of Organic Chemistry at Wayne State University, and is known for being the first to synthesize the drug ketamine.
+He was a professor of organic chemistry at Wayne State University, and is known for being the first to synthesize the drug ketamine.

 Early life and education

-Stevens was born in Edwardsville, Illinois to Arthur Allen Stevens and Irma E. Ambuehl.
-He earned a Bachelor of Science at the University of Illinois, and in 1947 a Ph.D. in Organic Chemistry from the University of Wisconsin in the field of substituted ketene acetals and related orthoesters.
+Stevens was born in Edwardsville, Illinois, to Arthur Allen Stevens and Irma E. Ambuehl.
+He earned a Bachelor of Science at the University of Illinois, and in 1947 a Ph.D. in organic chemistry from the University of Wisconsin in the field of substituted ketene acetals and related orthoesters.

 Career

-Stevens received Postdoctoral Fellowship at the Massachusetts Institute of Technology.
-He joined the staff of Wayne State University in Detroit, Michigan in 1948 and became a full professor of Chemistry there in 1954.
-He subsequently served as Chairman of the Chemistry Department, Vice President for Research, and Interim Provost to the University.
+Stevens received a postdoctoral fellowship at the Massachusetts Institute of Technology.
+He joined the staff of Wayne State University in Detroit, Michigan, in 1948 and became a full professor of chemistry there in 1954.
+He subsequently served as chairman of the chemistry department, Vice President for Research, and Interim Provost to the University.

 In 1958 he was a member of the Cancer Chemotherapy National Service organization.